 Tips for the Mount Bonnell Trail

-Actually located in Covert Park, Mount Bonnell is generally considered the highest point in Austin at 775 feet!
+Actually located in Covert Park, Mount Bonnell is one of the highest points in Austin at 781 feet!
 The peak is named for George Bonnell, who served as Commissioner of Indian Affairs for the Texas Republic.

 While this view is pretty high up in the sky, don't be intimidated!
 The overlook of downtown and the 360 Bridge is actually more of a tourist destination than a workout, and is a great hot-spot for picture-taking and those on an adventurous date.
 When you reach the top of the 102-stair climb, you can rest at the view deck and pavilion before making your way back down.
 (Pro-tip: take your date to the top for a romantic picnic!)